Do you have the right commercial team for a successful expansion?

 Build a commercial team for expansion

-Every hotel is unique based on star rating, type, concept, facilities, and location.
+Every hotel is unique, defined by its star rating, type, concept, facilities, and location.
 Therefore, the set-up of the commercial team will also be unique.
 An independent hotel group often operates different types of hotels, which requires some creativity to form the commercial team's roles.
-The starting point is to find jobs and activities that benefit from being coordinated between the different hotels.
-Building and maintaining the hotel websites and booking engines, direct-to-consumer marketing, and creating visibility for all hotels in Google, metasearch, and other places would benefit from having one centrally located role.
+The starting point is to identify jobs and activities that benefit from coordination across the different hotels.
+Building and maintaining hotel websites and booking engines, direct-to-consumer marketing, and creating visibility for all hotels across Google, metasearch, and other channels would benefit from having a single, centrally located role.
 Sales roles might make more sense to have at each hotel, especially if the hotel has substantial meeting capacity.
-With the proper system support, revenue can handle a cluster of hotels, preferably the same types, at similar locations.
+With proper system support, revenue can handle a cluster of hotels, preferably of the same type, at similar locations.

 When an additional hotel enters the pre-opening phase, the commercial team executes the commercial pre-opening plan.
 Most likely, the centrally located marketing role can handle one more hotel.
 The new hotel might need a local sales role.
 The hotel will belong to one of the revenue clusters or might need a dedicated revenue manager.
 Expanding the number of hotels uses existing commercial resources and only adds necessary resources for the other hotel.
 There is, of course, a limit for how many hotels one marketing role can manage.
 At some point, marketing will need more resources.